(page 1 of 9)

 This summary represents the first attempt to compile the collective histories of paleontology for the U.S. National Park Service.
-Given the rich and extensive history of paleontology associated with at least 276 national parks, it is not possible to present in-depth discussions for any particular park, discovery, individual or historical event.
+Given the rich and extensive history of paleontology associated with national parks, it is not possible to present in-depth discussions for any particular park, discovery, individual or historical event.
 The primary intent here is to provide a framework for organizing and presenting the extensive amount of historical information and to illustrate some of the significant paleontological history tied to National Park Service fossils.

 Preserving Fossils in the National Parks

 The information presented in this brief history is organized chronologically into seven time periods reflecting the historic significance of the National Park Service paleontological resources.

 Last updated: January 27, 2023